-A municipality is a territorial administrative division, found in the Canary Islands, that groups one or various towns within it.
+A municipality is a territorial administrative division, found in the Canary Islands and most of Spain, that groups one or various towns within it.
 Fuerteventura is divided into 6 municipalities (or regions).

 La Oliva is a region full of history and nature, with wonderful beaches and popular for the towns of Corralejo and El Cotillo [read more].